-- The chair must be a member of the Graduate Faculty. - The committee must include at least four voting members, at least three of which must be members of the Graduate Faculty, and two of which must also be tenured. - If there are more than four voting members on the committee, at least half of the voting members should be members of the Graduate Faculty.
-In addition to the Graduate College requirements, College of Education requirements must be met: - The chair must be tenured or tenure-track. - At least one member must be from outside the student's field of specialization and the budgetary department of the student and chair.
-If the student is a member of the Education Policy, Organization and Leadership department, at least one member must be from outside the major of the student and chair in place of the budgetary department.
+- 1. The chair must be a member of the Graduate Faculty. - 2.
+The committee must include at least four voting members, at least three of which must be members of the Graduate Faculty, and two of which must also be tenured. - 3.
+If there are more than four voting members on the committee, at least half of the voting members should be members of the Graduate Faculty.

+In addition to the Graduate College requirements, College of Education requirements must be met:

+- 1. The chair must be tenured or tenure-track. - 2.
+At least one member must be from outside the student's field of specialization and the budgetary department of the student and chair.
-A request for an exception to these rules must be made in writing by the chairperson and approved by the College of Education Associate Dean for Academic Programs and the Dean of the Graduate College.
-For committee members outside of the University of Illinois at Urbana-Champaign, a letter of justification and curriculum vitae must be submitted by the chair to the departmental contact in the Academic and Instructional Services Office who will then submit it to the College of Education Associate Dean for Graduate Programs and the Graduate College for approval.
-In appointing the committee, the student submits committee member information to the Academic and

-Instructional Services Office by completing the Request for Appointment of Committee Form.
+For committee members outside of the University of Illinois at Urbana-Champaign, a letter of justification and curriculum vitae must be submitted by the chair to the departmental contact in the Graduate Student Services Office who will then submit it to the Graduate College for approval.
+In appointing the committee, the student submits committee member information to the Graduate Student Services Office by completing the Request for Appointment of Committee Form.
 This form must be submitted at least four weeks before the examination.
-The Academic and Instructional Services Office will retrieve the appropriate approvals.
+The Graduate Student Services Office will retrieve the appropriate approvals.